 In a (rare) fight, each action consists of an attack and a defense attempt.

-The "damage" is narrative, and depends on the type of weapon, as well as the die roll (the lower the die roll, the more successful the attack is).
+The "damage" is narrative, and depends on the type of weapon, as well as the dice roll (the lower the dice roll, the more successful the attack is).

 - value of the ATTACK: **agility**